gletort/PhysiBoSS/README.md

 ### Image and analyse a simulation
 To visualize graphically the result of a simulation, with use the software Paraview (or you can also generate a `.svg` snapshot of the simulation).
 Analysis of the result files were done with python scripts proposed in this directory.
 For documentation on how to use Paraview to set-up the rendering of PhysiBoSS outputs, see [here](https://github.com/gletort/PhysiBoSS/wiki/Paraviewing), with the explication on how to draw spheres from a set of points (x, y, z, radius).

+### Nanohub
+PhysiBoSS can be directly used via a Web interface on nanohub.
+This allows to run it without any installation and running directly on the server and can be used without any coding skills.
+The parameters of the simulation can be entered in the interface and then the simulation will be runned on the nanohub server.
+It just required a nanohub account.
+Available simulations tools of PhysiBoSS can be found on [https://nanohub.org/resources/tools](https://nanohub.org/resources/tools), under the keywords PhysiBoSS or PhysiBoSSa.

+A model of tumors cell spheroid growing and invading into the surrounding extra-cellular matrix (ECM) is currently available [PhysiBoSSa_ECM](https://proxy.nanohub.org/weber/1663662/howueVcBQ44wNqfD/12/apps/project_repo_ecm_simul.ipynb?).
+Various parameters as the density of the extracellular matrix, the cell motility, ECM degradation from the cells, TGF-beta production... can be tuned by the user.

 ## Documentation